unionai/unionai-docs/source/core-concepts/launch-plans/index.md

 ## Registering a launch plan

-### Registering a launch plan on the command line with `pyflyte` or `uctl`
+### Registering a launch plan on the command line with `unionai` or `uctl`

-In most cases, launch plans are defined alongside the workflows and tasks in your project code and registered as a bundle with the other entities using `pyflyte` or `uctl`( See [Registering workflows](../../development-cycle/registering-workflows)).
+In most cases, launch plans are defined alongside the workflows and tasks in your project code and registered as a bundle with the other entities using `unionai` or `uctl`( See [Registering workflows](../../development-cycle/registering-workflows)).

 ### Registering a launch plan in Python with `UnionRemote`